New Option for Severe Aortic Stenosis

 Evaluation for Transcatheter Aortic Valve Replacement (TAVR / TAVI) Treatment

 An evaluation for TAVR begins with an extensive, multidisciplinary evaluation of each patient.
-The visits include education and discussions with each patient about:
+The visits include education and discussions with you patient about:

 - Severe aortic stenosis